MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/README.md

 ## Data Source

-The analsyis is based on the results of the Ecuadorian National Multi-Purpose Household Survey of December 2019 (Encuesta Nacional Multipropósito de Hogares - Diciembre 2019).
+The analysis is based on the results of the Ecuadorian National Multi-Purpose Household Survey of December 2019 (Encuesta Nacional Multipropósito de Hogares - Diciembre 2019).
 The survey collected data for a variety of socio-economic indicators and was conducted by the